 Our family loves hikes with a bit of adventure – rocks, water, scrambling, climbing, stunning views – anything to keep up the interest!
 Recently we’ve hiked up Snowdon, the highest mountain in Wales and explored much of the Isle of Skye in Scotland.
 Snowdonia and Skye are like giant outdoor playgrounds.
 Two beautiful parts of the UK, and well worth visiting.

-Summer Music Festivals
+5. Summer Music Festivals

-(Katy, Otis and Us)
+Katy, Otis and Us

 We have always been believers that life doesn’t have to change when you have children, and myself and Mr Otis and Us have always LOVED our music, and spending time outdoors.
-Our Summer isn’t complete without attending a family friendly festival with the kids, and we try to attend a festival every year.
+Our summer isn’t complete without attending a family friendly festival with the kids, and we try to attend a festival every year.

-here is often great programmes on for the kids, whatever their ages and they are always so spoilt for choice.
-I am always amazed at how much there is for the kids to do… from tribal tournaments, craft tents, circus skills, woodland fairy trails, pillow fights and lantern parades, not to mention the music and shows…..I am really not sure who loves the festivals more – the adults or the kids.
+There are so many amazing festivals to choose from around the UK and we especially love our local Staffordshire festivals.
+I find there is something special about throwing on a pair of wellies, spending time outdoors whatever the weather and throwing out the routine for a weekend.
+There is often great programmes on for the kids, whatever their ages and they are always so spoilt for choice.
+I am always amazed at how much there is for the kids to do… from tribal tournaments, craft tents, circus skills, woodland fairy trails, pillow fights and lantern parades, not to mention the music and shows…..I am really not sure who loves the festivals more, the adults or the kids.

-Open water swimming
+6. Open water swimming

 My husband and I have always been keen swimmers and once got a boat to the Isle of Wight so we could swim back to the mainland.
 So, it made sense to get the children into it too.
 We love the Wild Swim UK map, and look for safe water spots where the children can get in and paddle.